-We all have a special family-recipe that we associate with our childhood: sweet memories about a meal that the whole family shares around the table or a parent (or maybe a grandparent) at the stove cooking this delicious masterpiece.
+We all have a special family-recipe that we associate with our childhood.
+A sweet memories about a meal that the whole family shares around the table or a parent/grandparent cooking on the stove.
 It's a bizarre form of nostalgia that takes you back to the past.
-You can call it food nostalgia as it directly links memories to food.
+Let's call it food nostalgia as it directly links memories to food.

 Traditional Russian crêpes (also known as Blini, Blinchiki or Russian pancakes) definitely have a special place in my heart.
 There is just simply nothing like these paper-thin, delicate, and lacy golden beauties.
 This recipe is very special to me as it was passed through generations in my family: from my grandma to my mother, and them from my mother to me.
 I was so pleased when my one-year-old boy gobbled it up as soon as I put it in front of him!
 He must've known the magic about it.

-The good thing about these crêpes that they can be served with maple syrup or your favourite jam and yoghurt/sour cream for breakfast.
-If you prefer a savoury option use smoked salmon and avocado or ham and cheese instead.
-They also make a perfect wrap, just stuff them with mince or ricotta to make a delicious lunch on the go.
+These crêpes are very versatile.
+They can be served with maple syrup or your favourite jam and yoghurt/sour cream for breakfast.
+If you prefer a savoury option, pair them with smoked salmon and avocado or ham and cheese.
+Or just stuff them with mince or ricotta to make a delicious wrap for a lunch on-the-go.

 4 eggs (organic if possible)